This website was created to promote the Ukranian Seniors' Center 23rd annual Canadian Garlic Festival.

 How I Discovered the Garlic Festival

 I was in Toronto attending a software development conference.
 One of the presenters was an activist from Regulate Google Now! who had a very compelling argument using real life examples of people and businesses that have been harmed by information revealed in Google's search results.
 I had no idea that this was such a huge issue for so many people.
 Imagine if your 15 year old DUI arrest were preventing you from getting a job interview today because it was visible when your name was searched.
-The fact the the EU requires Google to remove personal information upon request makes it even more imperative that the US move toward that solution.
+The fact that the EU requires Google to remove personal information upon request makes it even more imperative that the US move toward that solution.

 Once the conference was over, my wife and I took off for a couple of weeks of hiking and fishing.
 We first drove north to Greater Sudbury, commonly referred to as Sudbury, which is known for its mining heritage.
 My wife is a geologist and was interested in seeing Science North, an interactive science museum and Dynamic Earth, another interactive science museum that focuses principally on geology and mining history exhibitions.
 We learned about the Garlic Festival from a local couple we met at the Science North Museum.
 We decided to stay an extra day in Sudbury just so we could attend.
 What a great festival.
 There were the more traditional garlic-based foods such as sausage with sauerkraut, pierogi, flatbread pizzas and garlic salads to be enjoyed.
 But there were also vendors offering a variety of rather unique garlic-infused choices from garlic cookies to garlic butter tarts, garlic fudge to garlic ice cream, as well as an array of specialty pastries.
 How fortunate we were able to experience this unique and fun local event.
 I certainly won't forget the garlic fudge!!